-We conducted a default run to evaluate the performance of the original CLM5 in simulating runoff in the WRB.
-The model remarkably overestimated monthly total and sub-surface runoff when compared with observations from the BJC hydrological station over 1956-1969, a period with minimal human activity (Jiao et al., 2017).
-The correlation coefficient (R2), root mean square error (RMSE), and Nash Sutcliffe efficiency (NSE) were 0.02, 10.37 mm, and -12.34, respectively.
-We can see that the overestimation was due mainly to the unrealistic simulations of sub-surface runoff.
-The reasons for these erroneous simulations are discussed in detail in the following sections.
+268 We conducted a default run to evaluate the performance of the original CLM5 in simulating runoff in the WRB.
+The model remarkably overestimated monthly total and 269 sub-surface runoff when compared with observations from the BJC hydrological station 270 over 1956-1969, a period with minimal human activity (Jiao et al., 2017).
+The 271 correlation coefficient (R), root mean square error (RMSE), and Nash Sutcliffe 272 efficiency (NSE) were 0.02, 10.37 mm, and -12.34, respectively.
+We can see that the 273 overestimation was due mainly to the unrealistic simulations of sub-surface runoff.
+The 274 reasons for these erroneous simulations are discussed in detail in the following sections.
+275 with observed soil depths, the spin-up period was about 50 years, which was adopted for production simulations in this study.
+We performed two cycles of continuous simulations for 1901-2010.
+The first cycle was discarded for spin-up, and the second cycle was retained for analysis.
+In this study, each sensitivity run had its own spin-up.